 What Is Content Management System?

 A Content Management System (CMS) can be defined as a tool or software program containing a set of interrelated programs used for creating and managing different digital or online content.
 Some famous examples of CMS software are Joomla, Drupal, WordPress, TYPO3, etc. The typical use of CMSes is in two areas:

 - Web Content Management (WCM)

-In the majority of the cases, it can support many users, letting them work in the association.
-For example, WordPress makes it possible to create many administrative users, where each one has different privileges hence making the work progress in parallel.
-Content management systems also comprise of text as well as the layout and design features like the facility to upload multimedia content like photos, videos, audio, maps, or even any source code.
+In most cases, it can support many users, letting them work in the association.
+For example, WordPress makes it possible to create many administrative users with different privileges, making the work progress in parallel.
+Content management systems also comprise text, layout, and design features like the facility to upload multimedia content like photos, videos, audio, maps, or any source code.

 Components of Content Management System

 A content management system is composed of two major components.
 These are:

 - A content management application (CMA) is a graphical user interface that allows users to create, delete, modify, and publish content without the knowledge of HTML or other programming languages necessary to create web pages.